3205th Drone Group: Origins

 At the end of World War II, the B-17 Flying Fortress and B-24 Liberator were obsolete as strategic bombers, having been replaced by the Boeing B-29 Superfortress.
 B-24 production ended after the surrender of Germany in May 1945, B-17 production ended a month earlier, in April.
 Many of these new aircraft were simply not needed due to the fortunes of war, and most of them were sent directly from the factory to storage depots.

 Initially, these unneeded aircraft were scheduled for scrapping and metal reclamation.
 These included thousands of war-weary combat aircraft returned from the overseas theaters.
 A few B-17s were sold to the civil marketplace, however most wound up in the smelters for aluminum recycling.
 The Army Air Forces, however, decided to retain several hundred new B-17s.

-The postwar Air Force B-17s found uses as personnel and VIP transports (CB/VB-17), loaned to defense contractors for various research purposes (EB-17 and JB-17), for mapping (FB-17), for air-sea rescue (SB-17), for weather reconnaissance (WB-17), and for trainers (TB-17).
+The postwar Air Force B-17s found uses as personnel and VIP transports (CB/VB-17), loaned to defense contractors for engine and weapons testing purposes (EB-17 and JB-17), for mapping (FB-17), for air-sea rescue (SB-17), for weather reconnaissance (WB-17), and for trainers (TB-17).
 All postwar B-17 conversions and ongoing depot-level maintenance was managed by the Middletown Air Depot at Olmsted Air Force Base, Pennsylvania.

 Air Proving Ground Command obtained B-17s for guided missile launching and as aerial targets for new weapons systems.
 They were designated as follows: